brunoterkaly/run-dcos-on-azure/README.md

 Let's address some of the characteristics of the application we wish to containerized and run across the DC/OS cluster:

+-
-- Notice that it is a web-based application built with Eclipse
+-  it is a web-based application built with Eclipse
 - It is simply an HTTP get request
 - It passes a parameter (course=100)
 - This means it will retrieve the course with the id of 100